MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

 ```

 The label is used to group or categorize similar notifications.
 Assistive technology may
-chose to use these labels to provide a filtering mechanism for users.
+choose to use these labels to provide a filtering mechanism for users.

 Other means of expressing priority and coalescing behavior for similarly-labelled
 notifications may be defined.